sagemath/trac_to_gh/Issue 8157.md

 # Issue 8157: why the bit limit of 2^24 in RealField?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8157

 Original creator: zimmerma